ten-protocol/ten-test/README.md

 --------------------
 Each test is a separate directory within `obscuro-test/tests` where the directory name denotes the testcase id.
-Each test will contain a `run.py` file (the execution and validation steps) and a `pysystest.xml` file (metadata about the test such as its title, purpose, supported modes it can be run in etc).
+Each test will contain a `run.py` file (the execution and validation steps) and a `pysystest.xml` file (metadata about the test such as its title, purpose, supported modes it can be run in).
 Note that the tests can be run against a variety of networks using the `-m <mode>` option.
-The E2E tests have specifically been designed such that any generic tests can be run against Obscuro, Ganache, Arbitrum or Goerli etc. To print out information on the tests, or to run them against a particular network, change directory to `obscuro-test/tests`and run as below;
+The E2E tests have specifically been designed such that any generic tests can be run against Obscuro, Ganache, Arbitrum or Goerli.
+To print out information on the tests, or to run them against a particular network, change directory to `obscuro-test/tests` and run as below;

 ```bash
 # print out test titles